pulumi/docs/content/docs/reference/pkg/azure-nextgen/timeseriesinsights/accesspolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const accessPolicy = new azure_nextgen.timeseriesinsights.AccessPolicy("accessPolicy", {
+const accessPolicy = new azure_nextgen.timeseriesinsights.latest.AccessPolicy("accessPolicy", {
     accessPolicyName: "ap1",
     description: "some description",
     environmentName: "env1",